Latest News from Cary NC

 Harold’s Blog

-Harold’s Blog: HB2, HMart Opening, Holidays and More
+Harold’s Blog: Cary Community Plan, Council Meeting and More

-This was the last week before the holiday week so things slowed down quite a bit but it was an important week none the less.
+This was the first full week of the year.
+With the exception of Monday, this was a busy week.

 Education